1. Who thought it was a good idea to send Paul Ryan to the AARP convention?

 2. Who thought it was a good idea to send Paul Ryan to the AARP convention armed with little else but rehashed conservative misinformation?

 If you recall, conservatives hailed the choice of Paul Ryan as Romney’s vice-presidential nominee because he supposedly had some unique powers to sell conservative ideas beyond the Republican base.
-For example, Rush Limbaugh said attacks on Ryan’s right-wing ideas wouldn’t work because Ryan is “our last Boy Scout” and “you need the right guy to be able to explain it.
+For example, Fox News’ Bill Kristol stressed Ryan’s ability to win the votes of independents and Obama voters in his congressional district.
+Rush Limbaugh said attacks on Ryan’s right-wing ideas wouldn’t work because Ryan is “our last Boy Scout” and “you need the right guy to be able to explain it.
 Ryan is the guy.”

 As you can see, the Romney campaign and the Republican Party actually believed such nonsense.